Choose a book club discussion

 This is the most popular way book clubs operate because of it's laid back style although a bit wild.
 It's a feeding frenzy and chaotic with everyone talking all at once and over each other on how they interpreted the book.
 How do you start?
 Pour the wine and let the good times roll.

-Slip of paper
+The slip of paper discussion

-A book friend will need to volunteer for this method before your next book club.
+Someone will need to volunteer for this method before your next book club.

 Come prepared please

 Take notes and or mark passages along your reading way so you will have tons of material to share at discussion time.
 Book tools on Amazon.com are a great way to help you keep organized such as an Kindle E-reader, journal for book lovers and sticky notes like below-

 Maybe someone in your group wants to take the lead and bring a list of questions or thoughts to discuss for every book club.
 If others want to step up and lead (a different discussion leader for every book club) the more the better.

 Novels such as: The Storied Life of A.J.
 Fickry, Reading Lolita in Tehran and The Forgotten Garden have questions at the end of the story so the work is done for you and it will make your discussion that much easier.